jarvis159/New_Proj_demo/README.md

 # New_Proj_demo
-This is my 1st repo while learning
+This is my 1st repo while learning. will go all commands one by one and update here.